EarthyScience/HybridVariationalInference.jl/docs/src/explanation/theory_hvi.md

 upper triangular matrices.

-Since, the block-diagonal structure of the correlation matrix carries over to the cholesky factor, $U_C$ is a block-diagnonal matrix of smaller cholesky factors.
+Since, the block-diagonal structure of the correlation matrix carries over to the cholesky factor, $U_C$ is a block-diagonal matrix of smaller cholesky factors.
 If HVI modeled the depence between $\zeta_{Ms}$ and $\zeta_P$, the correlation matrhix would have an additional block repeated in the first row and its transpose repeated in the first column in $\Sigma$, leading to a cholesky factor $U_C$ having entries in all the rows.